Soviet Air Force and Soviet Naval Air Force were fundamental in the blockade of the Finnish coasts, sinking merchants that violated the block.

 18 June 1944 Finnish patrol boat VMV-17 sunk at Tiurinsaari island with 6 KIA, VMV-15 damaged at Koivisto

-23 June 1944 German destroyer Z-39 badly damaged by A-20 and towed to Kiel was again hit with another Soviet
+23 June 1944 German destroyer Z-39 badly damaged by A-20 bomber and towed to Kiel, later hit by Allied bombers.
+Needed repair for 8 months until 14 February 1945.

 5 July 1944 Finnish gunboats Aunus and Viena were too damaged while defending Viipuri, and forced to retreat with 10 KIA and 13 WIA